Aethesus/BOB-Stream-Pages/README.md

 (Planned) The 'Player Spotlight': For in between matches with infos about certain players

-(Planned) The 'Table': For in between matches with inmfos about the current Tournament (if it has a table)
+(Planned) The 'Table': For in between matches with infos about the current Tournament (if it has a table)